 Looking at the above chart we observe the following:

 - Since February 2020, there has been a marked decline in new bookings, which bottoms out in April, as this was the month with the most confirmed cases of Covid-19 around the world, with the government taking drastic measures to tackle the pandemic

 - Since the beginning of May, there has been a steady increase in bookings, and the last weeks’ bookings this year are at a higher level than in 2019.

-- The gap blows up since the beginning of October signalling the second wave of the pandemic.
+- The gap blows up since the beginning of October signaling the second wave of the pandemic.

 Accumulated bookings per week (2019 vs 2020)

-The accumulated bookings in the USA in 2020 was at a higher level than in 2019 until the end of October.
+The accumulated bookings in the USA in 2020 were at a higher level than in 2019 until the end of October.

-The last 2 months there has been a decline in the accumulate bookings.
+In the last 2 months, there has been a decline in the accumulated bookings.